Farmers are becoming more open about their mental health however, they still don't have enough support.

 Provisional data from the Ministry of Justice released under the Official Information Act reveals 20 farmers took their own lives in the year ending June 30, 2018.

 Eighteen of these deaths were men and six were aged 15-24.
-The Waikato was the highest of any region, this data shows there hasn't been a decline in the number of people in a rural community, in the last five years.
+The Waikato was the highest of any region.
+This data shows there hasn't been a decline in the number of rural suicides in a rural communities, in the last five years.

-The State of the Rural Nation Survey found around 70 percent of rural New Zealanders say they have felt increased stress over the five years from 2013 till 2018.
-54 percent attributing financial pressures as the main reason.
+The State of the Rural Nation Survey found around 70 percent of rural New Zealanders say they have felt increased stress over the last five years and 54 percent attributing financial pressures as the main reason.
 Environmental factors affecting work and livelihoods came second at 49 percent.

-Gerard Vaughan manager at Farmstrong, a nationwide well-being program for farmers, says the stigma around farmers needing to be tough has caused many to ignore and wait years before doing anything about their mental health.
-For most farmers what they do is hard to predict and out of their control.
+Gerard Vaughan manager at Farmstrong, a nationwide well-being program for farmers, says the stigma around farmers needing to be tough has caused many to ignore signs of depression and wait years before doing anything about their mental health.
+For most farmers what is going to affect their daily work life is hard to predict and out of their control.

 Vaughan says " They are mentally and physically busy all the time, constantly worried about what is happening on the farm the next day and over a while that will take a toll on their mental health".

-A new research study found that farmers under 35 want to invest more in their wellbeing.
+A new research study done by Farmstrong found that farmers under 35 want to invest more in their wellbeing.

 Workload, fatigue, relationships, sleep, and time off-farm, are some of the main wellbeing challenges facing younger farmers today.
-The study, done by Farmstrong, found that 64% of younger farming men and 77% of women reported that at least one wellbeing issue had a large impact on their life.
+The study found that 64% of younger farming men and 77% of women reported that at least one wellbeing issue had a large impact on their life.